 a.
 Marie Maynard Daly was a biochemist who performed research on the roles of nucleic acids, proteins, and cholesterol in the human body.
 She was also the first African American woman in the United States to earn a PhD in chemistry, which she received in 1947.
 Her father loved science and aspired to be a chemist, but was forced to drop out of college for financial reasons.
 This inspired Marie Daly to persist in the sciences and fulfill her father's dream.
-Marie Daly's work and personal story could help to introduce the chapter or frame the content in Sections 2-10 through 2-12.
+Marie Daly's work and personal story could help to introduce the chapter or frame the content in Section 4.